 At the time of reentry, a new enrollment contract will be written.
-A student may be reinstated only once unless extenuating circumstances are determined by the Administrator.
-Hours not funded under the previous enrollment may be not covered by financial aid in the new enrollment.
+An updated entrance examination, physical exam, & background check may also be required.
 The student will be credited for any books or other materials that he or she may have previously received.
 If an updated textbook is required, the student will be charged the new textbook cost.
-Students who are accepted for reentry will be seated on space availability.

-A student who is granted a re-entry may start with the newly assigned class only after full payment of all outstanding balances from prior enrollments.
+A students who is accepted for reentry will be seated on space availability, and may start with the newly assigned class only after full payment of all outstanding balances from prior enrollments.
+Hours not funded under the previous enrollment will not be covered by financial aid in the new enrollment.